ORNL-Fusion/graph_framework/graph_paper/paper.md

 ```
 Here we have defined a kernel called "example_kernel".
 It has one input $x$, two
 outputs $y$ and $\frac{\partial y}{\partial x}$, and no maps.
 The `NULL`
 argument signifies there is no random state used.
-The lasy argument needs to
+The last argument needs to
 match the number of elements in the inputs Multiple work items can be created
 and will be executed in order of creation.